 Don’t open your door to strangers.
 Use the peephole to check who is there and always protect your cabin key and cabin number.

 You’ll notice on many cruise ships that not all cabin doors automatically close, you need to pull them hard to make them shut.
 This safety feature ensures doors don’t slam shut in rough seas.

 Always give doors an extra pull or push to ensure you hear them close properly.
 Then double-check that they are locked.

 If your cabin is fitted with a deadbolt, use it when you retire at night.
 If not, ask your cabin steward for a door stopper.

 A simple door stopper is a handy travel accessory.
 Frequent travellers often pack one for added peace of mind in hotels and hostels for both doors and windows.

 Alarmed door stops and travel door guard alarms are also very popular with frequent travellers.
 They are a lightweight and inexpensive way to ensure your room is always secure.
 Feeling safe in bed is high on everyone’s list of priorities, especially for solo female travellers.

 Remember Your Balcony

-For safety’s sake, check your balcony before going to sleep at night and keep the door locked at night.
+For safety’s sake, check your balcony before going to sleep and keep the door locked at night.
 Never leave the balcony door open when you are not in your room, especially when the ship is in port.

-Remember, contract window cleaners, and maintenance workers in port could access your room.
-Keep curtains closed when not in your room and never leave valuables lying around.
+Remember, contract window cleaners and maintenance workers in port could access your room.
+Keep curtains closed when not in your room, and never leave valuables lying around.